Best 22LR Handguns For Defensive Use

 Walther PPK/s 22 Review

-Bond, James bond, the rimfire version.
+Bond, James Bond, the rimfire version.
 The Walther PPK/s gives you Bond’s classic firearm with a rimfire twist.
 The PPK/S has long been a viable concealed carry option, and the .22 LR version can be a very viable choice.
 The DA/SA action with an exposed hammer helps with rimfire reliability issues.
 The format is still small and smoothed out for easy carry, with the provenPPK/S ergonomics.
 Plus, the capacity won’t let you down.

 The DA/SA option means the first trigger pull is fairly heavy, but follow-up shots are lighter and shorter.
 Should a round fail to fire, the shooter has restrike capabilities.
 Being able to manually cock the hammer helps relieve some weight and makes the slide easy to manipulate.
 A quick twist of the safety decocks the weapon easily.

 The Walther PPK/S is just the right size to fully fit into your hand and offers the most control possible.
 A good beavertail allows for a high grip without any slide bite.
-The fixed barrel helps with accuracy, and the sights aren’t bad for such a small pistol.
+The fixed barrel helps with shooting accurately, and the sights aren’t bad for such a small pistol.
 Plus, we get ten rounds in the flush-fitting magazine, and you can’t hate that.

 The initial double-action trigger pull is fairly long and heavy.
 It’s certainly not something I’d brag about.
 Luckily the single-action trigger is rather nice.
 Overall the PPK/S is a fantastic little firearm, and in .22 LR, it’s lighter, lower recoiling, and easy to use.